ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The message contains the following parameters:

-* The "batch selector", which encodes parameters used to determine the batch being aggregated.
+* `batch_selector`: The "batch selector", which encodes parameters used to determine the batch being aggregated.
 The value depends on the query type for the task:

     * For time_interval tasks, the request specifies the batch interval.